Anthem

 「末永くお幸せにね」- Be Happy Forever (okay?)

-“末永くお幸せにね” – Be Happy Forever (okay?) by Robert Hamilton, 2024, Color, Stereo, 8 minutes and 8 seconds.
+“末永くお幸せにね” – Be Happy Forever (okay?), 2024, Colour, Stereo, 8 minutes and 8 seconds.
 Produced in Japan and Canada.

 This film is a study of Western-style pre-wedding photography near Tokyo Station.
 Every night, several couples take turns striking similar poses near the front of Tokyo Station on Gyoko-dori Street.
 Pre-wedding photo shoots have been popular on social media for about the last five years.
 The photo packages often include a dress and tuxedo.